 - Does the system store information?
 What actors will create, read, update or delete this information?

-- Does the system need to notify an actor about chances in the internal state?
+- Does the system need to notify an actor about changes in the internal state?

 - Are there any external events the system must know about?
 What actor informs the system of those events?